Legacy Application Modernization Case Study: IT Infrastructure Modernization

 That’s why, when it comes to legacy apps modernization, it’s important to

-2. Check if the software satisfies those requirements.
-Assess the app’s condition regarding its
+- Check if the software satisfies those requirements.
+Conduct IT audit to assess the app’s condition regarding its

 What to start application modernization with?